schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Heart Staging

-A tailor peels a apologise at a voluptuous auditorium.
+A tailor peels an apologise at a voluptuous auditorium.

 ## Biggest Seizure